WWE News: Former Superstar Opens About His Ex-Wife Cheating On Him With Brock Lesnar

 — Marc Mero (@MarcMero) October 29, 2019

-However, the couple left the company in 1999 after Sable filed a sexual harassment lawsuit against WWE for $110 million.
-As Mero told Wrestling Inc, it was a tough time for him to be in the business, and he gave up a big money contract to support his wife.
+However, the couple left the company in 1999 after Sable filed a lawsuit against WWE for $110 million.
+As Mero told Wrestling Inc., it was a tough time for him to be in the business, and he gave up a big-money contract to support his wife.

-As The Inquisitr previously reported, Mero and Sable had backstage heat with other superstars before the lawsuit incident occurred.
-In 2016, Gangrel recounted how the couple had beef with his then-wife Luna, which led to “The Vampire Warrior” and Mero almost coming to blows behind the scenes.
+As The Inquisitr previously reported, Mero and Sable allegedly had backstage heat with other superstars before the lawsuit incident occurred.
+In 2016, Gangrel recounted how the couple had beef with his then-wife Luna Vachon, which led to “The Vampire Warrior” and Mero almost coming to blows behind the scenes.

 Mero has wrestled sporadically since leaving WWE.
-He made a few appearances for TNA during the mid-2000s, but subsequently found a new calling as an inspirational speaker.
+He made a few appearances for TNA during the mid-2000s but subsequently found a new calling as an inspirational speaker.
 Sable, meanwhile, retired from in-ring competition in 2004 and has avoided the public eye for the most part.